 Strange as it may seem, Easter does not have as varied a repertoire of songs as Christmas.

-Apart from the secular nursery rhymes recently composed for Easter, there are no iconic songs for Eastertide as such.
+Apart from the secular nursery rhymes recently composed for Easter, Eastertide has no iconic songs.

 At Christmas, Santa Claus is the subject of several songs.
-The same cannot be said of the Easter bunny (or worse, Easter bells), which are even more mysterious and mute beings.
+The same cannot be said of the Easter bunny (or worse, Easter bells), which are even more mysterious and mute.

 Easter music in churches